junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "What was that?"

 "Me -- us -- happy."
 Dean says slowly, one word at a time.
 "Remember when I said that, Sam laughed at me for being so pessimistic and couldn't believe I never imagined him and you being all healthy and well again?
 It's just partially true, the whole thing is, I saw myself in there, feeling worthy and loved, and I saw all of us living a happy life -- including me.
 I just realized, I never imagined myself in that picture before, and apparently the tablets, with all those God's creation power in them, saw it in me, or rather, saw it missing in me, and decided it was the real deepest thing that I need, so the explosion created it for me -- for us.
-Maybe it didn't just fix you and Sam, it fixed my stupid ass too.
+Maybe it didn't just fix you and Sam, it fixed my stupid ass too -- got the stick out of it, basically.
 And I didn't realize that until now.
 It really gave us the thing that we deserve.
 Come to think about it, the Words are the best writer."

 "So you're saying, the Words wrote us a happy ending?"
 Cas relaxes a little, leaning into Dean's touch.

 "Not ending, the journey, the chance of creating a life for our own."
 Dean adjusts his posture, propping up a little so he can look into Cas's eyes better.
 "Remember Chuck's books?
-I just suddenly remembered that, the reason why Metatron wanted to mess up with us, is because he wanted to rewrite Chuck's story, write it the way *he* wanted to see, apparently a more awful and terrible way -- which, somehow, must involve us kissing, I would never understand a psycho writer's mind.
-But for once, I think I can see the point, I want our life to not be a creepy supernatural haunted horror story anymore, but a fluffy chick-flick happy story."
+I just suddenly remembered that, the reason why Metatron wanted to mess up with us, is because he wanted to rewrite Chuck's books, write it the way *he* wanted to see, apparently a more awful and terrible way -- which, somehow, must involve us kissing, I would never understand a psycho writer's mind.
+But for once, I think I can see the point, if it has to be a story, I want our life to not be a creepy supernatural haunted horror story anymore, but a fluffy chick-flick happy story."

 "I thought you don't like chick-flicks."
 Cas points out.